RuinDelvers/CrabToolsUE5/README.md

 and set the variable to the object you want.
 In BP they are instanced, but in c++ you use CreateDefaultSubobject to handle this, and with some useful tools for resources to easily setup the relationships between Min/Max attributes.

+## Dialogue System

+The Dialogue System is designed to work with our state machines, but does have support for custom handlers.
+To make a dialogue system, you would utilize the "Dialogue" Nodes (Nodes that contain dialogue in their name).
+Along with the DialogueComponent to handle handshaking and syncing dialogue states between characters.
+UI elements can hook into the dialogue component to receive dialogue & monologue data to receive.
+This way control (component), the model implementation (the State Machine or custom), and the view (the UI or other visible effects) are all separate & rely on a simple communication protocol.

+The dialogue nodes can also be extended to handle more complex features, such as spawning in Sequencer events or other necessities when dialogue is chosen.